Victoria, British Columbia: Tourism

 Victoria is a major tourism destination with over 3.5 million overnight visitors per year who add more than a billion dollars to the local economy.
 As well, over 500,000 daytime visitors arrive via cruise ships which dock at Ogden Point near the city's Inner Harbour.
 Many whale watching tour companies operate from this harbour due to the whales often present near its coast.
 The city is also close to Canadian Forces Base Esquimalt, the Canadian Navy's primary Pacific Ocean naval base.

 Downtown Victoria also serves as Greater Victoria's regional downtown, where many night clubs, theatres, restaurants and pubs are clustered, and where many regional public events occur.
 Canada Day fireworks displays, Symphony Splash, and many other music festivals and cultural events draw tens of thousands of Greater Victorians and visitors to the downtown core.
 The Rifflandia and Electronic Music Festival are other music events that draw crowds to the downtown core.
+Victoria relies upon neighbouring communities for many recreational opportunities including ice rinks in Oak Bay and Saanich.
+Victoria has one small public pool (Crystal Pool) and many residents use larger and newer pool facilities in Oak Bay, and Saanich (Commonwealth Pool and Gordon Head Pool).

-The city and metro region has hosted high-profile sports events including the 1994 Commonwealth Games, the 2009 Scotties Tournament of Hearts, the 2005 Ford World Men's Curling Championship tournament, and 2006 Skate Canada.
+The city and metro region has hosted high-profile sports events including the 1994 Commonwealth Games which hosted track events at the Saanich-Oak Bay based University of Victoria and the Saanich Commonwealth Pool, the 2009 Scotties Tournament of Hearts, the 2005 Ford World Men's Curling Championship tournament, and 2006 Skate Canada.
 Victoria co-hosted the 2007 FIFA U-20 World Cup at Royal Athletic Park, and is the venue for the Bastion Square Grand Prix Criterium road cycling race.
 The city is also a destination for conventions, meetings, and conferences, including a 2007 North Atlantic Treaty Organization military chief of staff meeting held at the Hotel Grand Pacific.
 Every year, the Swiftsure International Yacht Race attracts boaters from around the world to participate in the boat race in the waters off of Vancouver Island, and the Victoria Dragon Boat Festival brings over 90 teams from around North America.
 The Tall Ships Festival brings sailing ships to the city harbour.
-Victoria also hosts the start of the Vic-Maui Yacht Race, the longest offshore sailboat race on the West Coast.
+Victoria also hosts the start of the Vic-Maui Yacht Race.

 The Port of Victoria consists of three parts, the Outer Harbour, used by deep sea vessels, the Inner and Upper Harbours, used by coastal and industrial traffic.
 It is protected by a breakwater with a deep and wide opening.
 The port is a working harbour, tourist attraction and cruise destination.
 Esquimalt Harbour is also a well-protected harbour with a large graving dock and shipbuilding and repair facilities.